Dental Implants – What is the Cost?

 The best way to find out exactly how much dental implant treatment will cost FOR YOUR PARTICULAR SITUATION is to come see us for a COMPLIMENTARY CONSULTATION.
 This includes an hour with the doctor and any necessary x-rays needed to give you a full diagnosis and written treatment plan.

-Our doctors will use either a panoramic or sometimes a CBCTscan/3D scan image during the consultation to determine the density of your bone.
-This helps determine whether you’re a candidate for an immediate implant or if some additional grafting will be needed prior to – or at the time of your implant placement.
+We will use either a panoramic or a CBCTscan/3D scan image during the consultation to determine the density of your bone.
+This helps determine whether you’re a candidate for an immediate implant or if additional grafting will be needed prior your implant placement.

 During your consultation, you will be presented with more than one treatment plan option.
 When you leave our office, you’ll know all your options and exactly what the total costs will be.
 If you have financing needs, we will be happy to review those with you while you’re here.